Rules to Better Nuget - 4 Rules

 Since 1990, SSW has supported the developer community by publishing all our best practices and rules for everyone to see.

-If you still need help, visit SSW Consulting Servicesand book in a consultant.
+If you still need help, go to SSW Consulting Services and book in a consultant.

 Reasons for avoiding checking Nuget or Npm packages